Red squirrel conservation

 Groups and projects

 Voluntary groups across the UK dedicate their time to conserving red squirrels and are key to their survival.
 If you are interested in volunteering and would like to get involved with your local group please see our volunteering page under get involved.
+It is also helpful to report your squirrel sightings and there is a list of useful links in our report sightings section.

 Various projects and partnerships work to coordinate red squirrel conservation in different areas of the UK: